mpiclabs/MarcoPolo/src/marcopolo/certbot_tools/README.md

 certbot certonly --standalone
 ```
 does-- it temporarily spins up a basic webserver at webroot, then writes the tokens to it so that DCV requests will pass.

+Troubleshooting:
+Make sure the webroot server is running-- make a /test GET request to the IP of the machine MarcoPolo is running on.
+Make sure